Ted's Hiking World Fairy Falls

 Being anxious for the spring flowers finally to appear in the valley, I venture hopefully to this little-known area just an hour's drive north of Sacramento.
 After a miscue or two due to vague directions, I find what seems to be the appropriate trailhead as the road ends at a bridge over Dry Creek.
 Although there are posted warnings of vehicle prohibitions and closure dates on the locked gate, there are no marking indicating that this might be a good place to hike.
 No other humans are in evidence, either.

-But my guide book says that this is a somewhat special place featuring a pair of waterfalls, so off I go, hoping not to disturb any nesting mountain lions along the way.
+My guide book, however, says that this is a somewhat special place featuring a pair of waterfalls; so off I go, hoping not to disturb any nesting mountain lions along the way.
 I hear distant booming sounds behind me; doubtless they are emanating from Beale Air Force Base just west of here.

 The first few hundred yards of trail utilize Old Spenceville Road; then a path veers off to the right.
 It soon becomes abundantly clear that livestock frequents this area.